-SABRA BOOTH holds a BFA from the University of Houston and an MFA from Cranbrook Academy of Art.
+SABRA BOOTH holds an MFA from Cranbrook Academy of Art and a BFA from the University of Houston.
 She is a nationally and internationally exhibiting artist with recent shows in New York and Germany.
-Booth also was a Fulbright Scholar to Finland and has been awarded grants by Artpace and by the Brooklyn Arts Council.
+Booth was a Fulbright Scholar to Finland and has been awarded grants by Artpace and by the Brooklyn Arts Council.

-Brad Braune received his BA in Architecture from Texas Tech University.
-He taught watercolor from 1975-77 as part of the original faculty of the Southwest School of Art.
+BRAD BRAUNE received his BA in Architecture from Texas Tech University.
+He taught watercolor from 1975-1977 as part of the original faculty of the Southwest School of Art.
 He also teaches watercolor at other local arts institutions and shows locally and nationally.

 LIZA COLLINS, born in London, trained as a painter at Northeast London Polytechnic, and later in tapestry at the Royal College of Art.
 Her tapestries are in many public collections, including the Victoria and Albert Museum and the Contemporary Art Society of London.

-Ric Dentinger, watercolorist, is a contemporary realist who paints traditional subjects.
-He learned to draw and paint at an early age and was primarily self-taught.
+RIC DENTINGER watercolorist, is a contemporary realist who paints traditional subjects.
+He learned to draw and paint at an early age and is primarily self-taught.
 Dentinger’s career began as a professional illustrator and art director.
-He has exhibited in many states throughout the US.
-Dentinger has been the recipient of many national awards and featured on the cover of Watercolor Artist Magazine.
+He has exhibited in many states throughout the U.S. Dentinger has been the recipient of many national awards and featured on the cover of Watercolor Artist Magazine.

-Mike Fisher received his BA degree at the University of South Carolina and Master of Communication Arts degree from the University of the Incarnate Word.
-Goofa Man Productions is Fisher’s one-man cartooning, illustration and animation studio; and he has been a cartoonist for the former Starlog magazine, as well as Animation Magazine, Modeler's Resource and other publications.
-His independent animation work on shorts like Alpha Worm and Invisible Master, among others, have won several awards at film festivals across the country.
+MIKE FISHER received his Master of Communication Arts degree from the University of the Incarnate Word and his BA degree at the University of South Carolina.
+Goofa Man Productions is Fisher’s one-man cartooning, illustration, and animation studio, and he has been a cartoonist for the former Starlog magazine, as well as Animation Magazine, Modeler's Resource, and other publications.
+His independent animation work on shorts have won several awards at film festivals.

 DEBORAH HARRISON has been weaving since 1986 and continues to explore new styles and techniques of weaving.
 She weaves mostly rep rugs but enjoys the occasional diversion of triaxial weaving.
 Her work has been exhibited nationally and examples of her work have been published in Weavers, the Best of Weaver’s series, and Handwoven.
 She teaches throughout Texas.